BleuBleu/FamiStudio/Docs/docs/sequencer.md

 ## Changing the active channel

 Clicking on a channel will make it the active one.
-Alternatively, you can press the keyboard key **1...5** (more if using expansion) to quickly change the active channel.
+Alternatively, you can press the keyboard key **F1...F5** (more if using expansion) to quickly change the active channel.

 ## Muting & soloing channels

-Left-clicking on the icon of a channel (Square, triangle, noise, DPCM) will toggle mute.
-Right-clicking will toggle solo.
+**Clicking** on the icon of a channel (Square, triangle, noise, DPCM) will toggle mute. **Double-clicking** will toggle solo.
+Alternatively, you can **right-click** on the channel name to get a context menu that will offer you these options.

 On mobile, this is done by long pressing on a channel name, either here in the sequencer, or in the Quick Access Bar.

 ## Force display channel

-Clicking the tiny square icon next to the channel name will force display it in the piano roll.
+Clicking the tiny eye icon next to the channel name will force display it in the piano roll.
 Alternatively, you can press the keyboard key **Ctrl + F1...F5** (more if using expansion).
+You can force display all channels at once by **double-clicking** on the eye icon.

 ![](images/ForceDisplayButton.png#center)